HarvardMapCollection/tutorials-share/content/tutorials/ArcGIS Online/ArcGIS Pro/index.md

 #### Request a laptop

-Harvard University Information Technology (HUIT) will loan you a laptop for a capped-period of two weeks.
+Harvard University Information Technology (HUIT) will loan you a laptop for a capped period of two weeks.
 You can initiate this process by [filling out this form](https://harvard.service-now.com/ithelp?id=sc_cat_item&sys_id=fc5cab849710ad509af6d804a253af0a), or by visiting the HUIT help desk in the Science Center ([directions](https://maps.app.goo.gl/ZotpFXbxFDd97dHS6)).

 #### Download ArcGIS Pro
 HUIT laptop loanees will receive PCs with admin privileges, and can then access ArcGIS Pro by following the download instructions listed from the Harvard Center for Geographic Analysis [ArcGIS Pro for Harvard Key holders](https://gis.harvard.edu/arcgis-pro).